katamaran-project/sail-backend/README.md

 dune install
 ```

-You can also avoid to install the plugin after building the project, and load
+You can also avoid installing the plugin after building the project, and load
 the plugin on demand each time you want to access the Katamaran backend options
 with the `-plugin` option of sail: